Who Bristol's vehicle dwellers are, where they live, how we support the community, and our Vehicle Dweller Policy.

 Our new approach to vehicle dwelling

-We aim to encourage vehicle dwellers towards housing pathways and designated sites, and support them to move on from living on the highway.
+- aims to encourage vehicle dwellers towards housing pathways and designated sites, and support them to move on from living on the highway

 Support for vehicle dwellers